-- Presidential Scholarship: a full scholarship for up to an Associate's Degree or 60 semester hours.
-For Bowie County students, the scholarship is awarded for high school graduates who are in the top 10 of their class or top 15% of their class with a 3.25 unweighted GPA.
-Eligibility criteria varies for students graduating from a high school outside Bowie County. - Eldridge Scholarship: The Jake and Bessie Eldridge Memorial Scholarship is awarded to students planning to attend a public, four-year Texas college or university after completing a minimum of 60 semester credit hours with a cumulative GPA of 3.0. - Other Endowed Scholarships: Foundation, Departmental, etc.
+- Honors College Scholarship: A full scholarship for up to an Associate's Degree or 60 semester hours.
+This scholarship is awarded to recent high school graduates who live in the Texarkana College service area and meet the scholarship's academic eligibility requirements. - Eldridge Scholarship: The Jake and Bessie Eldridge Memorial Scholarship is awarded to students planning to attend a public, four-year Texas college or university after completing a minimum of 60 semester credit hours with a cumulative GPA of 3.0. - Other Endowed Scholarships: Foundation, Departmental, etc.